GameDistribution/gd-sdk-unity/Assets/GameDistribution/README_GD.txt

  - Use GameDistribution.Instance.ShowRewardedAd() to show a rewarded advertisement
  - Use GameDistribution.Instance.PreloadRewaredAd() to preload a rewarded advertisement
  - Make use of the events GameDistribution.OnResumeGame and GameDistribution.OnPauseGame for resuming/pausing your game in between ads
- - Make use of the event GameDistribution.OnPreloadAd for checking the availability of rewarded advertisement after called GameDistribution.Instance.PreloadAd("rewarded")
+ - Make use of the event GameDistribution.OnPreloadRewardedVideo for checking the availability of rewarded advertisement after called GameDistribution.Instance.PreloadAd("rewarded")

 Example: